mariodarco/selfies/README.md

 - Specify wich parameters on attr_reader are to consider private;

 ***selfie:***
-- Allow the possibility to declare all selfies at the top (if possible);
 - Find a suitable syntax that would allow to 'selfie' an instance method that has arguments;

 ***more?:***